 An expert nutritionist states, “Since carbs are broken down by the body into sugar, you may believe you are within acceptable limits.”

-Cookies contain a moderate to high amount of sugar and provide empty calories.
+Cookies contain a moderate to the high amount of sugar and provide empty calories.
 Therefore, excessive consumption can be harmful and lead to obesity, diabetes, etc.

 So, unintentional biscuit consumption can result in weight gain.